 Research projects & collaborations

-A Lane and PA Ryan, Regulation of Legal Systems in the Digital Age (Routledge, 2021)
+A Lane and PA Ryan, Regulation and Accountability in Digital Business (Routledge, 2021)

 PA Ryan, ‘Third party liability for the misuse of personal data and digital assets’ in [Title tbc - a collaboration between the ANU College of Law and Singapore Management University Law School] (Edward Elgar, 2021)